Cubiks (PSI)

 Cubiks Logiks Practice: The 12-Minute General Ability Battery at BP, Shell, and Santander

 Cubiks Logiks is what you get when you take the CCAT and give it to a European assessment firm.
 Same 50 questions.
 Same 12-minute clock.
-The difference is how the three sections are structured and how Cubiks reports your results to employers.
-If your target company uses PSI's Logiks battery, you have about the same time pressure as a Wonderlic but a slightly different question flavor.
+The difference is how the three sections are structured and how Talogy reports your results to employers.
+If your target company uses the Logiks battery (Talogy, formerly Cubiks), you have about the same time pressure as a Wonderlic but a slightly different question flavor.

 Questions